Jump to the content of the page

 What makes virtual strain gauges so efficient?

 Virtual strain gauges are efficient because they provide a cost-effective alternative to adhesive strain gauges.
 This eliminates the time required to apply the strain gauges.
+An extremely effective analysis tool for digital image correlation.

 The virtual strain gauges are flexible: position, size and angle are individually determined.
 They can also be placed on top of each other, whereby two virtual strain gauges create a biaxial strain gauge with measuring grids oriented at 90° to each other.